mmpfeffer/blip/blip/README.md

 10. Here-Templates

    Templates may defined inside a template file.
-Once defined, they may be invoked like template files with a slightly different syntax (the addition of a leading (<)).
+Once defined (with a leading <), they may be invoked a slightly different syntax (the addition of a leading (<)).

    Example